aimhubio/aimos/docs/source/getting_started/about_aim.rst

 How AimOS works
 =============

-One of the principles of building AimOS is: simple first, then poweful.
+One of the principles of building AimOS is: simple first, then powerful.
 For the first time users, AimOS is a simple easy-to-use logger that's fully equipped to handle the most immediate experiment tracking, ai systems tracing needs.
 It's also well integrated with the most popular ML and LLM frameworks.